 - When the Logo of Samsung appears, don’t release Volume Up or Home Button but release a Power button

 - When the Android logo appears, release all the buttons

 - You will see Android System recovery in a matter of seconds

-- Press Volume Down button to choose “Wipe Cache Partition”
+- Press the Volume Down button to choose “Wipe Cache Partition”

 - Press the Power button to confirm the selection

 - Wait for a while until the cache partition is cleared